rapidsai/cusignal/README.md

 As with the standard pytest tool, the user can use the `-v` and `-k` flags for verbose mode and to select a specific benchmark to run.
 When intrepreting the output, we recommend comparing the _mean_ execution time reported.

-To minimize CLI cluster from benchmark results add `--benchmark-columns=LABELS`
+To minimize CLI cluster from benchmark results add `--benchmark-columns=LABELS`, like `--benchmark-columns=min,max,mean`.
+For more information on `pytest-benchmark` please visit the [Usage Guide](https://pytest-benchmark.readthedocs.io/en/latest/usage.html).

-Parameter `--benchmark-gpu-disable` is to disable memory checks from Rapids GPU benchmark tool. https://github.com/rapidsai/benchmark
+Parameter `--benchmark-gpu-disable` is to disable memory checks from [Rapids GPU benchmark tool](https://github.com/rapidsai/benchmark).
 Doing so speeds up benchmarking.

 If you wish to skip benchmarks of SciPy functions add `-m "not cpu"`